-You will have the opportunity to do work experience in multinational companies, enhancing your employment opportunities in the global job market.
-There are also exchange opportunities between RMIT and universities worldwide, including opportunities for dual Masters’ awards.
+You will have the opportunity to do work experience with multinational companies, enhancing your employment opportunities in the global job market.
+There are also exchange opportunities between RMIT and universities worldwide, including opportunities for dual masters’ awards.

 International student visa holders can only study full-time.

 Most lectures take place at the Melbourne City campus, with some lab classes run at the Bundoora campus.

 Some projects in the Master's Research Project course may require travel to the Bundoora campus.
 Alternative projects based y at the Melbourne City campus are available.